|Rank/Branch:||Specialist 4th Class/US Army|

-If 1st Lt.
-Nolan, W1 Farlow, SP4 Crook and SP4 Jacobsen died in the fire that gutted their aircraft, they have a right to have their remains returned to their families, friends and country.
-However, if they managed to escape the Huey before it burst into flames, they most certainly would have been captured; and their fate, like that of other Americans who remain unaccounted for in Southeast Asia, could be quite different.
+If Arthur Wright died as a result of his loss incident, he has a right to have his remains returned to his family, friends and country.
+However, if he survived, he most certainly could have been captured by enemy forces known to be operating in the region and his fate, like that of other Americans who remain unaccounted for in Southeast Asia, could be quite different.

 Since the end of the Vietnam War well over 21,000 reports of American prisoners, missing and otherwise unaccounted for have been received by our government.
 Many of these reports document LIVE American Prisoners of War remaining captive throughout Southeast Asia TODAY.

-Pilots and aircrews in Vietnam were called upon to fly and fight in many dangerous circumstances, and they were prepared to be wounded, killed or captured.
-It probably never occurred to them that they could be abandoned by the country they so proudly served.
+American military men in Vietnam and Laos were called upon to fly and fight in many dangerous circumstances, and they were prepared to be wounded, killed or captured.
+It Probably never occurred to them that they could be abandoned by the country they so proudly served